vuepress/create-vuepress-site/README.md

 ## Boilerplates

-- `docs` - Create a documentation project with VuePress.
+- `docs` - Create a documentation site with VuePress.
-- `blog` - Create a blog project with VuePress.

 ## Contributing